 \paragraph{Random Consensus Builder.}

-Motivated by the discussion above, we conceptually build a directed graph where the vertices are the candidates.
+Motivated by the discussion above, we conceptually build a directed graph {in which} the vertices are the candidates.
 We draw an edge from $c_1$ to $c_2$ if $c_1$ beats $c_2$ with a large margin in their pairwise comparison.
-We are inspired by the following graph theory fact: In any directed graph, there exists an independent set, so that any vertex in the graph can be reached from a vertex in the independent set in at most two steps (see e.g. \citepnostar{bondy1976graph}).
-When Maximal Lotteries is ``bad'', a candidate in this independent set must be close to the true optimal candidate.
+We are inspired by the following graph theory fact: In any directed graph, there exists an independent set, so that any vertex in the graph can be reached from a vertex in the independent set in at most two steps {\cite{chvatal1974every}}. {(Such an independent set is called a quasi-kernel.)} When Maximal Lotteries is ``bad'', a candidate in this independent set must be close to the true optimal candidate.
 Additionally, candidates in this independent set must be relatively even in their pairwise comparisons due to our construction of the graph.
-These additional structures make Random Dictatorship on the independent set perform much better than distortion-$3$ in these cases.
+These additional structures make Random Dictatorship on the independent set perform much better than distortion $3$ in these cases.

-Our Random Consensus Builder rule utilizes this intuition but only implicitly picks this independent set.\footnote{For the interested reader, another voting rule, Random Dictatorship on the Directed Maximal Independent Set, which more directly uses this idea, is discussed in \Cref{sec:indep-set}.} Random Consensus Builder picks a uniformly random voter and looks at remaining candidates from her least preferred one to her most preferred one.
-When we encounter a candidate $c$, we remove all candidates that $c$ can pairwise beat with a large margin.
-In the end, we output the last candidate that we encounter.
+Our Random Consensus Builder rule utilizes this intuition but only implicitly picks this independent set.\footnote{For the interested reader, another voting rule, Random Dictatorship on the {Quasi-Kernel}, which more directly uses this idea, is discussed in \Cref{sec:indep-set}.} Random Consensus Builder picks a uniformly random voter and looks at the candidates from her least preferred one to her most preferred one.
+When a candidate $c$ is encountered, all candidates that $c$ can pairwise beat with a large margin are removed.
+The last candidate encountered during the process is the winner.
 Conceptually, Random Consensus Builder naturally balances the opinion of a random voter with the general consensus.

 Using our framework, we show that a randomization between Maximal Lotteries and Random Consensus Builder with proper parameters has distortion at most $2 \sqrt{2} \approx 2.82843$.

 \paragraph{RaDiUS: \underline{Ra}ndom \underline{Di}ctatorship on the (Weighted) \underline{U}ncovered \underline{S}et.}